forgepass-xyz/forgepass-sdk/README.md

 ## Contributing

-This is a great entry point for TypeScript developers new to ForgePass — the surface area is small and well-defined.
+This is a great entry point for TypeScript developers new to ForgePass, the surface area is small and well-defined.
 Issues are labelled `good-first-issue`.

 All code is **MIT licensed**.